American Physical Society

 Frank Isakson Prize for Optical Effects in Solids

-To recognize outstanding optical research that leads to breakthroughs in the condensed matter sciences.
+To recognize outstanding optical research that lead to breakthroughs in the condensed matter sciences.
 The prize consists of $5,000, an allowance for travel to the meeting of the Society at which the prize is being presented and a certificate citing the contributions made by the recipient.
 The prize is awarded biennially in even-numbered years as a memorial to Frank Isakson.

 Establishment & Support